About Us

 With its projects’ interventions and the benefits of development works, ESD targets the community groups who are found in different contexts and in need of support for sustaining life as well as improving living conditions.
 It includes the following list:

-- School dropout and unemployed and, or underemployed youth
+• Unemployed and, or underemployed youth

 ESD is actively involved in the efforts of improving the socioeconomic status of disadvantaged children, youth and women.
 The following vision, mission, goal and values generally guide ESD.